b. 1943, New Orleans · Co-creator of Unix at Bell Labs; designer of B, UTF-8, and Go

 Also known as: Thompson, Kenneth Lane Thompson

-Ken Thompson is, with Dennis Ritchie, the co-creator of Unix.
-In the summer of 1969, while his family was on holiday, he wrote the first version of what would become Unix on a cast-off PDP-7 at Bell Labs.
-Much of the shape of modern computing — the hierarchical filesystem, the shell-plus-small-tools model, pipes, regular expressions in ed, the idea that everything is a file — traces to decisions he and Ritchie made in those early years.
+Ken Thompson is, with Dennis Ritchie, the co-creator of Unix at Bell Labs in 1969.
+Much of the shape of modern Linux traces to decisions he and Ritchie made: the hierarchical filesystem, the shell-plus-small-tools model, pipes, regular expressions, and the idea that everything is a file.

 Video